Choirrulloh/taskManagementApp/README.md

 ##Features
-- Boards, Teams, List, Cards, Activities, Facebook Login A Board is a project to be emberked upon
+- Boards, Teams, List, Cards, Activities, Facebook Login A Board is a project to be embarked upon
 A List is a collection of related tasks in a project
 A card is the smallest unit of work in a project